-- "Non Sequitur" - Had no real Post Episode Follow-Up, which was replaced with a montage of Tom Paris and Harry Kim with (I've Had) The Time of My Life playing over it.
+- "Non Sequitur" - Had a visual rather than an auditory Post Episode Follow-Up.
+Instead of dialogue, there was a montage of Tom Paris and Harry Kim with (I've Had) The Time of My Life playing over it.

 - "Timeless" - Chuck gave up trying to figure out the awards aside from the Stupid Neelix Moment.